Symantec/Dominator/cmd/vm-control/README.md

 issuing these certificates.

 ## Importing virsh (libvirt) VMs
 A libvirt VM may be imported into the *Hypervisor*.
-This is only supported for simple VMs with a single network interface and IP address.
 Once the VM is *committed* it is removed from the libvirt database and is fully "owned" by the *Hypervisor*.
 Importing a VM requires root access on the *Hypervisor* (the *vm-control* tool will use the `sudo` command if needed).